-Maybe you can join some private tours in the countryside to explore the tourist spots more deeply with a local guide.
-You need to make sure that you save up enough money prior to your departure, as travelling in Japan can get quite expensive.
-Travelling for one month in Japan might seem like a long period, but the country has many different experiences to offer, from the mountain in Hokkaido, to the exotic islands of Okinawa and everything in between.
-It will definitely become one of the most unforgettable travels in your lifetime!
+Maybe you can join some private tours to explore the tourist spots more deeply with a local guide.
+You need to make sure that you save up enough money prior to your departure, as traveling in Japan can be quite expensive.
+Traveling for one month in Japan might seem like a long period of time, but the country has so many different areas and experiences to offer, from the mountains in Hokkaido, to the exotic islands of Okinawa and everything in between.
+It will definitely be one of the most unforgettable trips in your lifetime!

 - Can explore the whole country

 - Might not appreciate each destination as much

 Ideal itinerary for a one-month trip to Japan